mlab817/faqs/src/philscat-technical-cooperation-program-iii/what-are-the-notable-milestones-of-the-center-for-tcpiii.md

 ---
  title: What are the notable milestones of the center for TCPIII?

-tags: ["notable","milestones","center","tcpiii"]

  ---

-### PHILSCAT-Technical Cooperation Program III
+## PHILSCAT-Technical Cooperation Program III

-## What are the notable milestones of the center for TCPIII?
+# What are the notable milestones of the center for TCPIII?

  - Conducted Hybrid Rice Experiments and Production (Dry Season(DS) & Wet Season(WS) 2020) with 4 lines (PhilSCAT series 10, 12, 17 and 18)  fielded for 2021 adaptability trials.